 Although snakes aren’t native to Alaska, there are some places where escaped pets have become a serious threat to local wildlife and the ecosystem at large.
 In fact, escaped or released pets are the root cause of many of the most devastating ecological problems in a region.

-Some of the most threatening and invasive pets include:
+Some of the most threatening and invasive animals include:

 In Australia, for example, feral cats have nearly wiped out millions of native rodents and small mammals.
 In fact, recent estimates place the death toll attributed to feral Australian cats at around 2 billion animals.
 It’s easy to see how numbers like that can wreak total havoc on an ecosystem.